Protocols

 Adding Constraints to Protocol Extensions

 When you define a protocol extension, you can specify constraints that conforming types must satisfy before the methods and properties of the extension are available.
 You write these constraints after the name of the protocol you’re extending by writing a generic where clause.
-For more about generic where clauses, see Generic Where Clauses.
+For more about generic where clauses, see Generic Where Clausesarrow-up-right.

 For example, you can define an extension to the Collection protocol that applies to any collection whose elements conform to the Equatable protocol.
 By constraining a collection’s elements to the Equatable protocol, a part of the standard library, you can use the == and != operators to check for equality and inequality between two elements.